-Looking at the distribution of rainfall for each product in Figure 7, It associates with the characteristics of the product.
+The distribution of rainfall for each product in Figure 7 associates with the characteristics of the product.
 For NCEP, It is likely to underestimate total rainfall because of splash-out-of-water, wind under-catching, and not representative of rainfall variability.
 It is thus apparent for NCEP to concentrate in the range of 400 to 600 mm.
 Even though IMERG data is more widespread than NCEP, it still cuts off at 1100 mm.
-The reasons behind are myriad e.g., the sensitivity of sensors, type of sensors (IR, PMW, DPR), but most importantly, since IMERG has a resolution of 0.1 degrees (around 10 km), it acts like a smoother that takes the average of the grid.
-Hence, it is challenging to capture fine-scale rainfall characteristics.
-To be noted, MRMS could also suffer from overestimation since we observed some abnormal impulses during this event, but we tend to believe that MRMS is more or less close to "truth" as TC results suggested.
+The reasons behind are myriad e.g., the sensitivity of sensors, type of sensors (IR, PMW, DPR).
+But most importantly, since IMERG has a resolution of 0.1 degrees (around 10 km), it acts like a smoother that takes the average of the grid.
+Hence, it is challenging for IMERG to capture fine-scale rainfall characteristics.
+To be noted, MRMS could also suffer from overestimation since we observed some abnormal impulses during this event.
+However, we tend to believe that MRMS is more or less close to "truth" as TC results suggested.

-By inspecting the time series at selected representative points in Figure 8, we can unravel the reason that NCEP data behaved relatively worse.
-Points 1,3, 4, and 5 are picked based on the RMSE spatial map in which NCEP data had the highest value.
-In the corresponding time series plots, the grey window mentioned that in that specified period, NCEP data either recorded as zero value (point 1, 3) or stopped recording any data (point 4, 5) but the other two captured intensive rainfall.
+By inspecting the time series at selected representative points in Figure 8, we can unravel why NCEP data performed relatively worse.
+Points 1,3, 4, and 5 are picked based on the RMSE spatial map in which NCEP data had the highest values.
+In the corresponding time series plots, the grey window mentioned that in that specified period, NCEP data either showed zero value (point 1, 3) or stopped recording any data (point 4, 5) but the other two data sources captured intensive rainfall.
 This anomaly could be caused by wind that blows raindrops out of the range, mechanical misfunctioning, and interpolation.
-Because of the variability of the rainfall field, a sparse gauge network (e.g., 3000 in total around the U.S.) is not able to capture this variability.
+Because of the spatial variability of the rainfall field, a sparse gauge network (e.g., 3000 in total around the U.S.) is not able to capture this variability.
 Point 2 is selected as IMERG data recorded the maximum amount of rainfall in this event.
 The horizontal blue line marked the maximum rain rate that GMI can record due to sensor sensitivity (Skofronick-Jackson et al., 2017).
-In other words, the IMERG product will cut off any rain rate larger than 60 mm/h, except places swept by DPR (dual-frequency precipitation radar).
-Nevertheless, DPR has limited swath and coverage.
-Point 1, 4, 5 highlighted red window are corresponding to where MRMS sometimes jumped up instantaneously while NCEP and IMERG showed some agreements.
-It probably attributes to non-weather echoes or errors caused by VPR correction.
+In other words, the IMERG product will cut off any rain rate larger than 60 mm/h, except places swept by DPR (dual-frequency precipitation radar) which however has limited swath and coverage.
+Points 1, 4, 5 highlighted by red windows correspond to where MRMS sometimes jumped up instantaneously while NCEP and IMERG showed some agreements.
+This can probably be attributed to non-weather echoes or errors caused by VPR correction.

-Figure 9 has depicted the conditional inter-comparison results for each pair.
-As expected, those metrics are getting worse when larger percentile of data exceeded because larger rain rates are associated with more difference.
-Except for RMSD, all other statistics suggest IMERG and MRMS are more or less similar in whatever kinds of rain rate percentiles, which is again the same signature in Table 3.
-It once again proved that NCEP data inside Harvey core has a certain degree of degradation.
+Figure 9 depicts the conditional inter-comparison results for each pair.
+As expected, those metrics are getting worse for percentiles of larger values because larger rain rates are associated with more difference.
+Except for RMSD, all the other statistics suggest IMERG and MRMS are more or less similar in whatever rain rate percentiles, which is again the same information from Table 3.
+It once again proves that NCEP data inside Harvey core has a certain degree of degradation.
 Researchers need to be cautious when deciding to use this data set to evaluate extreme weather conditions, and additional justification should be provided.

 CONCLUSIONS AND FUTURE WORKS

-In this study, we utilized TC method in extreme events with three rainfall dataset MRMS, IMERG and NCEP.
+In this study, we utilized TC method in extreme events with three rainfall datasets, i.e. MRMS, IMERG and NCEP.
 Because of no trustable reference data in these events, we intercompared these products with traditional metrics as well.
 The results are organized from three layers: